Skimmeroni/Appunti/AI4ST/AI/Evolution/Programming.typ

 #import "../AI_definitions.typ": *

+Evolutionary algorithms operate on chromosomes made up of strings.
+Logical predicates are nothing but strings with a semantic attached to it.
+Therefore, it is possible to generate logical predicates using evolutionary techniques.

-*Genetic programming* is a set of techniques that apply the principles of evolution to functional terms or entire computer programs to find, through an evolutionary-like algorithm, the one that addresses a particular purpose.
-In general, this purpose entails finding the functional terms or program that best matches an input to an expected output.
-The chromosomes of genetic programming, called *genetic programs*, are functional terms and programs, and are allowed to have different lenghts.
+Such techniques encompass what is called *genetic programming*: applying the principles of evolution to functional terms or entire computer programs to find, through an evolutionary-like algorithm, the one that addresses a particular purpose.
+In general, this entails starting from a set of inputs and outputs, and trying different possible functional terms or programs that map each inputs to its output.
+The program of interest is the one that is capable of matching every single input to the respective output.

+The chromosomes of genetic programming are called *genetic programs*.
+Each genetic program is a functional term or a program.
+Since computer programs and logical statements with the same semantic can have more or less components, genetic programs are allowed (and expected) to have different lenghts.
+This is different from most evolutionary algorithms, where the length of a chromosome is fixed.

 Each genetic program is expressed in a *formal language*, whose elements are constructed from two sets: a set $cal(F)$ of *function symbols and